-You can click the name of each item to grab it off of Amazon.
+You can click the name of each item to grab it from Amazon.

 Just because you’re traveling doesn’t mean you shouldn’t keep up with your routine.
 Okay, maybe you won’t have the energy for a full floss after an entire day of hiking the Grand Canyon, but if you don’t keep up with your dental hygiene while traveling, your smile will suffer!